linuxlawson/gitmark/README.md

 will be processed by your
 waiting fragile eggshell mind.

-[^1]: More information: To be clear, all you need is the first and last lines.
+[^1]: This is the footnote.
+To be clear, all you need is the first and last lines.
 The paragraph is just filler.
 Also, 4 spaces for newline in footnotes.